Concurrent Enrollment (College In the Schools)

 To be eligible for concurrent enrollment courses at DGF, students are required to take the Accuplacer test.
 To be eligible to take the Accuplacer test, sophomores must have a 3.2 GPA and juniors must have a 2.8 GPA.
 MState has specific score requirements to enroll in the concurrent courses offered at DGF.

 The Accuplacer is a Web-based assessment that evaluates academic abilities in reading, writing, and mathematics.
 The Accuplacer is not a pass/fail test and does not have a time limit.
-Mrs. Kjos will administer the Accuplacer in the spring.
-The 2016 dates the Accuplacer will be offered are March 29th - April 1st.
+Mrs. Oman will administer the Accuplacer in the spring.

 This is a list of the MState courses offered at DGF High School along with the local college transfer equivalencies.